 Through an online training group I belong to, I discovered that in the USA players have to take their own chess equipment to tournaments.
 This is different from the UK, where clubs or congress organisers supply equipment.

 I don’t like the idea of taking my personal set for others to put their grimy hands on.
-It is not a special set by any means – mahogany and maple board with 50mm squares (around £30), with super weighted wooden Staunton pieces (about £15) – but it is akin to sharing cutlery with strangers in my mind.
+It is not a special set by any means – Mahogany and Maple Wooden Tournament Chess Board, with Staunton Tournament Chess Pieces, Triple Weighted with 3.75″ King and 2 extra Queens – but it is akin to sharing my sandwich with strangers in my mind.